Using short-codes to insert dynamic content

 When a default value is set, this field will automatically populate with the same response value that is entered in the field(s) represented by the short-code.

-Where can I find short-codes for my form fields?
+Where can I find the short-codes for my form fields?

-We recommend that you copy short-codes directly from this list to ensure they work correctly.
-Simply paste them into your email/SMS notifications, confirmation pages, or use them as default values in form fields.
+Next, click the Copy button next to the short-code and paste it into your email/SMS notifications, confirmation pages, or use them as default values in form fields.

 Special codes